srajabos/docs/tutorial/ChatQnA/deploy/add_vector_db.md

 ## Add new VectorDB to ChatQnA Example

-This deployment section covers how to add a new Vvector DB to ChatQnA example with OPEA comps.
+This deployment section covers how to add a new Vector DB to ChatQnA example with OPEA comps.
 Here we will be showcasing  how to build an (end-to-end) e2e ChatQnA with a new VectorDB.

 ### Overview

 There are several ways to setup a ChatQnA use case with different VectorDBs.
-Here in this tutorial, we will walk through how to enable a new VvectorDB with the below list of microservices from OPEA:
+Here in this tutorial, we will walk through how to enable a new VectorDB with the below list of microservices from OPEA:
 GenAIComps to setup a ChatQnA.
 ```
 1. Data Prep